 I Think We're Lost

-(11/16/23: DRAFT 4) FULL-LENGTH DRAMEDY.
+(6/29/24 UTAH PREMIERE REHEARSAL SCRIPT) FULL-LENGTH DARK COMEDY/DRAMA.
 When a jaded, college-aged Peter Pan considers leaving Neverland, Tinker Bell pulls out all the stops to make him stay.
 She sends the newest Lost Boy and "Wendy 2.0" off on a secret mission to kill Captain Hook before the pirate finds Peter again.
-The newcomers confront their looming graduation and adulthood as they discover seedy mysteries lurking in Neverland's past and present. #5.
+Along the way, the newcomers confront unsettling mysteries lurking in Neverland's past. #5.

 • Recommend